nfnfgo/ahu_elec_watch_frontend/docs/deploy.md

 > Notice: The generated zip file will be in `./out` directory.

+Then you can upload the zip file and decompress it in your frontend website server directory.

 ## Generate ./out Directory Only

 If you don't want to generate the zip file and only want `./out` directory, then just run `next build`.

 # Nginx Configuration

-To ensure the Static Generation feature works on server, we may need to manually configure the rules of Nginx server:
+To ensure the Static Generation feature works on server, we may need to manually configure the rules of Nginx server for the frontend website:

 ```
 location / {